 - a.
 Notify the Principal's office as soon as possible and advise whether a weapon is suspected or visible. - b.
 Radio the SRO and/or call 911 for law enforcement assistance. - c.
-Initiate the appropriate lockdown procedure if necessary.
+Initiate a Code Blue and/or Code Red if necessary.